 Heart disease affects millions of Americans.
 Of combined heart diseases, coronary artery disease affects more nearly 380,000 people in the United States each year.
 Roughly 720,000 Americans have a heart attack each year.
 28% of these Americans who have a heart attack each year represent people who have already had 1 or more heart attacks.

 How does your heart work?

 Do you know how blood circulates throughout your body?
-Your heart’s main function is to pump blood through your body to provide oxygen rich blood required for you to live.
+Your heart’s main function is to pump blood through your body to provide oxygen-rich blood required for you to live.
 The heart is a muscle with 2 sides, separated by 4 blood-filled chambers, 2 chambers per side.
 It is helpful to think of the heart as a container divided by 2 de-oxygenated compartments stacked on top of each other to the left, and 2 oxygenated compartments stacked on top of each other to the right.
 The two top compartments are the left and right atrium.
-The two lower compartments are the left and right ventricle.
-Remember, right side, right atrium and right ventricle are de-oxygenated.
-The left side, left atrium and left ventricle are oxygenated.
+The two lower compartments are the left and right ventricles.
+Remember, right side, right atrium, and right ventricle are de-oxygenated.
+The left side left atrium and the left ventricle is oxygenated.
 These 4 compartments work together to make the heart pump blood.